1340 E. Route 66 Street Suite 103 & 106, Glendora CA 91740

 (626) 594-0881

-At Glendora Recovery Center, we understand the profound impact obsessive-compulsive disorder (OCD) can have on your daily life, relationships, and overall well-being.
-Our specialized mental health treatment center in California provides evidence-based care designed to help you regain control and live a more meaningful life.
-We offer comprehensive access to treatment for individuals seeking a healthier life through proven therapeutic approaches.
+Here at Glendora Recovery Center, we understand how deeply obsessive-compulsive disorder (OCD) can affect your daily life, your relationships, and your sense of well-being.
+As a mental health treatment center in California, we provide evidence-based care designed to help you regain a sense of control and move toward a more meaningful life.
+We offer comprehensive access to mental health treatment for individuals seeking lasting change through proven therapeutic approaches.

 Obsessive-compulsive disorder (OCD) is a chronic mental health condition characterized by persistent, intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) that individuals feel driven to perform.
 According to the Anxiety and Depression Association of America, OCD affects 2.5 million adults or 1.2% of the U.S. population, making it the fourth most common psychiatric disorder, following major depressive disorder, alcohol dependence, and specific phobia.